Navy women's basketball vs. Kentucky in the 2013 NCAA Tournament, March 24. Photos by Garrett Ewald.

 Her initial campaign was capped off by Navy defeating Bucknell in the quarterfinal round of the Patriot League Tournament.
 The win was the first for the Mids in the tournament in five years and just the second by Navy in the postseason in a decade.
 It also was Navy's first win over Bucknell in the Patriot League Tournament and snapped an overall nine-game losing skid to the Bison.

 The success for the squad continued in her second season.
-The 2009-10 campaign, saw Navy compile an overall record of 17-14 record, an 8-6 mark in the league and earn the No. 3 seed in the league tournament.
+The 2009-10 campaign saw Navy compile an overall record of 17-14 along with an 8-6 mark in the league and earn the No. 3 seed in the league tournament.
 That led to the Mids recording a victory over Colgate in the quarterfinal round of the postseason.
-Additionally during her second year, Navy attained its first season sweep of Holy Cross in school history, its first regular season sweep of Bucknell in over a decade, a sweep of Army for the first time in seven years and the return of the Army-Navy Trophy after a seven-year hiatus.
+Additionally that year, Navy attained its first season sweep of Holy Cross in school history, its first regular season sweep of Bucknell in over a decade, a sweep of Army for the first time in seven years and the return of the Army-Navy Trophy after a seven-year hiatus.

 Coaching at Bowdoin

 Pemper arrived in Annapolis after compiling a sparkling 235-48 record over her decade as the head coach of Bowdoin.
 Her career winning percentage of 83% ranked fourth in NCAA Division III history upon her departure.
 The Polar Bears also compiled a New England Small College Athletic Conference regular season record of 65-7 (.903) during her tenure and claimed at least a share of six conference regular season titles to go along with seven conference tournament crowns.